peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If this object represents a number (the IsNumber property, or isNumber() method in Java, returns true), then it is written out as a number.

  * If the CBOR object contains CBOR maps, or is a CBOR map itself, the order in which the keys to the map are written out to the JSON string is undefined unless the map was created using the NewOrderedMap method.
 Map keys other than untagged text strings are converted to JSON strings before writing them out (for example,  `22("Test")`  is converted to  `"Test"`  and  `true`  is converted to  `"true"`  ).
-If, after such conversion, two or more map keys are identical, this method throws a CBORException.
+After such conversion, if two or more keys for the same map are identical, this method throws a CBORException.

  * If a number in the form of an arbitrary-precision binary floating-point number has a very high binary exponent, it will be converted to a double before being converted to a JSON string.
 (The resulting double could overflow to infinity, in which case the arbitrary-precision binary floating-point number is converted to null.)

  * The string will not begin with a byte-order mark (U+FEFF); RFC 8259 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.

- * Byte strings are converted to Base64 URL without whitespace or padding by default (see section 4.1 of RFC 8949).
+ * Byte strings are converted to Base64 URL without whitespace or padding by default (see section 3.4.5.3 of RFC 8949).
 A byte string will instead be converted to traditional base64 without whitespace and with padding if it has tag 22, or base16 for tag 23.
 (To create a CBOR object with a given tag, call the  `CBORObject.FromObjectAndTag`  method and pass the CBOR object and the desired tag number to that method.)

  * Rational numbers will be converted to their exact form, if possible, otherwise to a high-precision approximation.
 (The resulting approximation could overflow to infinity, in which case the rational number is converted to null.)